How to Become a Surgical Technologist in Alaska

-Neither the CAAHEP nor the ABHES currently list any accredited surgical technology programs in Alaska.
-Additionally, there is also no surgical technology program entirely based online that is accredited by either organization.
+Neither the CAAHEP nor the ABHES currently lists any accredited surgical technology programs in Alaska.
+Additionally, there is also no online accredited surgical tech programs entirely based online that is accredited by either organization.
 However, both organizations list accredited programs for medical assistants in the state, which is a degree or certification that can get you started on your path to becoming a surgical technologist.

-- University of Alaska Fairbanks offers both a certificate and an Associate of Applied Science in Medical Assisting.
+- The University of Alaska Fairbanks offers both a certificate and an Associate of Applied Science in Medical Assisting.
 The certificate can be completed in one year, while the AAS degree will take two years to complete.
-Tuition is approximately $8,476 per semester.

-- University of Alaska Southeast offers a certificate program in medical assisting.
-The program will take one year to complete and will cost approximately $6,000.
+- The University of Alaska Southeast offers a certificate program in medical assisting.
+The program will take one year to complete.
 The school is located in Juneau, Alaska.

 - Charter College offers a certificate program in medical assisting which can be completed in less than one year.
-The program includes a 180-hour externship at a local clinic or physicians hospital to prepare you for professional work in the field.
-Tuition is currently $20,000 per year.
+The program includes a 180-hour externship at a local clinic or physicians’ hospital to prepare you for professional work in the field.

 Although the accredited schools in Alaska do not offer degrees in surgical technology specifically, their certificate and degree programs in medical assisting will still help you gain experience in the medical field and can build your familiarity with the surgical technology trade.